 Several facilities at JMU meet the criteria listed in the general permit as high-priority facilities and are considered to have a high potential for discharging pollutants.
 These facilities are required to maintain and implement a stormwater pollution prevention plan (SWPPP) to provide a summary description of the facility and activities, description of potential pollutants and sources, procedures for reducing and preventing pollutant discharges and procedures for inspections and maintenance.
-Following is a list of facilities that have been identified as high-priority facilities with a high potential for discharging pollutants: Site changes were made at the South Main Street Maintenance Facility by K Lot and University Services Building & Annex.
-The maintenance shop by K lot was remodeled and converted for use as a copy center.
-Activities within the maintenance shop along with the fueling station were moved to the University Services Building & Annex.
-SWPPPs at those facilities were updated to reflect those changes.
+There were no modifications needed for existing SWPPP locations, and no new facilities were brought on-line requiring SWPPP development.
+Following is a list of facilities that have been identified as high-priority facilities with a high potential for discharging pollutants: